spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 #### Ansible configuration files.
 Both files are located in _../src/main/ansible_ folder and needs to be copied to */etc/ansible/*.
 - In this file, _../src/main/ansible/ansible.cfg_ add path to your key pair.
+File with the key should be protected from accessing it by other users.
+Good practice will be to set only read access for owner via _chmod_ command,
+ex: _chmod 0400 key.pem_ ( - r-- --- --- 1 user group key.pem ).
 ```shell
 [defaults]
 inventory=inventory